Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Introduction

-Despite the significant advancements in deep learning methods \cite{ronneberger2015u,peng2021csnet,pan2023adaptive,zhou2021review,chen2022mask,shi2024evidential} for image segmentation, training supervised learning methods relies strongly on large-scale \textit{domain-specific training data} with \textit{high-quality fine-grained annotations}.
-However, collecting pixel-wise expert annotations for biomedical images \cite{qiu2024weakly,wei2020mitoem}, especially for cellular EM images that often feature numerous small object instances, is prohibitively expensive.
-Furthermore, the performance of supervised models can significantly decline \cite{ben2010theory,yang2024generalized} when there is a discrepancy between the distributions of the training and testing data.
-For EM image segmentation, EM images acquired from diverse tissues usually exhibit considerable style/acquisition variations, along with structural/biological variations, leading to significant domain shifts.
-Biological studies \cite{pekkurnaz2022mitochondrial,jenkins2024mitochondria} have demonstrated that the morphology of mitochondria can vary significantly across different cell types.
-The high cost of manual annotation and the domain shifts among different EM datasets present major challenges for fully supervised segmentation and for deploying well-trained segmentation models across varying domains.
+Despite the significant advancements in deep learning methods \citep{ronneberger2015u,peng2021csnet,pan2023adaptive,zhou2021review,chen2022mask,shi2024evidential} for image segmentation, training supervised learning methods relies strongly on large-scale \textit{domain-specific training data} with \textit{high-quality fine-grained annotations}.
+However, collecting pixel-wise expert annotations for biomedical images \citep{qiu2024weakly,wei2020mitoem}, especially for cellular EM images that often feature numerous organelle instances, is prohibitively expensive.
+Furthermore, the performance of well-trained models can significantly decline \citep{ben2010theory,yang2024generalized} when there is a discrepancy between the distributions of the training and testing data.
+In the case of EM image segmentation, images acquired from diverse tissues usually exhibit considerable style/acquisition variations, along with structural/biological variations, leading to significant domain shifts.
+The issue is further compounded by the considerable differences in mitochondrial morphology across various cell types \citep{pekkurnaz2022mitochondrial,jenkins2024mitochondria}.
+Therefore, the high cost of manual annotation, combined with the domain shifts observed in different EM datasets, presents significant challenges for developing fully supervised models and for deploying well-trained segmentation models across varying domains.